Do you inspire and captivate your social media community? Are your conversations dynamic, engaging and diverse?

 According to Sally Hogshead, author of “Fascinate,” you have nine seconds to command attention.

-However, in a recent study by the National Center for Biotechnology, it seems to be even less than that.
+However, in a recent study by the National Center for Biotechnology, it seems even less than that.

 It was found that the average attention span of consumers is a mere eight seconds.

-That is four seconds less than it was in the year 2000, and one second less than a goldfish.
+That is four seconds less than it was in 2000, and one second less than a goldfish.

 Yep, that’s right.
 A goldfish.

-Based on that, it would appear that our attention span is actually devolving.
+Based on that, it appears our attention span is actually devolving.
 A frightening thought, especially for business and marketing professionals eager to gain the eye of today’s fast-paced consumer.

 1. Develop a Consistent Look, Feel, and Message